 Hanna Bervoets (1984, Amsterdam) is one of the most acclaimed Dutch authors of her generation.
-After earning her Bachelors degree in Cultural Studies and a Masters in Journalism & Research she published eight novels, several screenplays, plays and short stories.
+After earning her Bachelors degree in Cultural Studies and a Masters in Journalism & Research she published eight novels, several screenplays, plays and a short story collection.
 She also writes essays and reviews on media, popular culture and (queer) representation.

 Bervoets received numerous nominations and awards for her work.
 In 2017, she was granted the prestigious Frans Kellendonk Prize for her entire body of works.
 Her novels are being translated in many languages and were adapted for film and television.
 Excerpts and short stories were published on international platforms such as Five Dials and The Guardian.